yimtun/YnoteX/WeChatDoc/Ceph/Get your own Ceph env.md

-# Get your onw Ceph env
+# Get your own Ceph env